suryanag9099/weather-app/README.md

 - Displays daily and hourly weather forecasts.
 - Provides weather conditions, temperature, humidity, wind speed, and more.
 - Fetches real-time weather data from the Open-Meteo API.
-- Responsive UI with a clean and modern design.
+- Responsive UI with a clean and modern design

 ## Technologies Used
 - React.js